ymoretto/beehive/README.md

 **_Day 5: Save & Load System_**

 [ ] Store honey and upgrades in localStorage so progress is saved.
+[ ] Add a increasing cost for buying more Worker Bees

 **_Day 6: Flower Garden_**